 Google’s changes to their results pages are on ongoing process, so just what is considered the first page will probably continue to be a bit of a moving target.
 Figure out what average positions work for you and take back control of your bidding strategy.
 Use the estimated first page bid as a recommendation, but don’t automate the process.
 I know that Google’s not perfect (as the $100 estimate burned forever into my brain), so I’m not going to let them tell me where my bids need to be.

 This was the final post in our series about numbers that should be questioned in PPC.
-Check out our posts about AdWords and Analytics, Keyword Matching, Placement Fraud, Competition Metrics and Search Term Reports.
+Check out our posts about AdWords and Analytics, Keyword Matching, Placement Fraud, Competition Metrics and Search Query Reports.